Ashiqur1819/Ashiqur1819/README.md

 ###

-<p align="left">I’m Ashiqur Rahman, a MERN stack web developer from Bangladesh and a 2nd-year Humanities student.
-Since passing my HSC in 2020, I’ve built a strong foundation in web development, focusing on creating innovative, high-quality projects.
-Passionate about coding, I aim to grow as a full-stack developer, contributing impactful solutions to the tech industry.</p>
+<p align="left">I am a junior MERN stack developer with a strong focus on front-end development.
+I have a
+passion for creating clean, responsive, and user-friendly interfaces.
+I am dedicated to building impactful projects, enhancing user experiences, and expanding my knowledge of modern web technologies.
+I strive to give my best efforts to contribute to the growth and success of everything I work on.</p>

 ###